 - Perform light maintenance around the foodbank (wiping down shelves, recycling cardboard boxes, etc.)

 We offer two times (afternoon and evening hours) to serve the communities critical grocery needs 5 days a week.
 They include the following:

 General Information for Volunteers in the Foodbank and Soup Kitchen:

-- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the soup kitchen.
-Please check with Chris Bard (301-600-3972) to see if volunteers are needed at this time.
+- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the Soup Kitchen.

 - Client information, such as the names of people using the Foodbank or Soup Kitchen, is protected by law and must remain confidential

 - Please contact the FCAA at 301-600-1506 or email Chris Bard, Supervisor of Food and Nutrition Services if you are unable to make your volunteer shift.